Los Angeles judge postpones hearing on release of Menendez brothers

 By Jackie Luna and Daniel Trotta

-LOS ANGELES (Reuters) - A Los Angeles County judge on Monday postponed a hearing over the possible release of Lyle and Erik Menendez after 35 years in prison for the shotgun murder of their parents, saying he wanted to hear from a new district attorney due to take office on Dec.
-3.
+LOS ANGELES (Reuters) -A Los Angeles County judge on Monday postponed a hearing over the possible release of Lyle and Erik Menendez after 35 years in prison for the shotgun murder of their parents, saying he wanted to hear from a new district attorney taking office next week.

-"I'm not ready to go forward," Superior Court Judge Michael Jesic told a hearing.
+"I'm not ready to go forward," Superior Court Judge Michael Jesic said in court.
 "I want the new administration to go through the documents."

-The Menendez brothers were convicted of first-degree murder and sentenced to life in prison without the possibility of parole after the second of two highly publicized trials for killing their parents, Jose and Kitty Menendez, in 1989.
+After the second of two highly publicized trials, the Menendez brothers were convicted in 1996 of first-degree murder and sentenced to life in prison without the possibility of parole for killing their parents, Jose and Kitty Menendez, in 1989.

-That evidence supported their claims they were sexually abused by their father for years, leading to the outgoing district attorney to support their release.
+That evidence supported their claims that they were sexually abused by their father for years, leading the outgoing district attorney to support their release.

 The judge rescheduled the hearing for Jan.
-30 but still decided to hear the testimony of two Menendez relatives who support the release of the brothers, now 56 and 53.
-The brothers were meant to follow the proceeding by video link from prison, but technical difficulties prevented them from watching, at least temporarily.
+30 and 31 but still decided to hear the testimony of two Menendez relatives - the older sisters of Jose and Kitty - who support the release of the brothers, now 56 and 53.

-The brothers said they were the victims of abuse while prosecutors argued the pair sought the multimillion-dollar fortune of their parents.
+As the brothers testified at trial, the first of which was televised and ended in a hung jury, they said they were victims of abuse.
+Prosecutors argued the pair sought the multimillion-dollar fortune of their parents.
 Lyle was 21 and Erik was 18 at the time of the murders.

 But Gascon was later defeated in the Nov.
 5 election and will leave office on Dec.
 3.